 Kirkjubæjarklaustur and Surroundings

 There are two popular photogenic waterfalls on the way to Kirkjubæjarklaustur, namely Seljalandsfoss and Skógafoss.
 I visited both of them on multiple days.
-Seljalandsfoss is unique in that one can actually walk behind the waterfall, which is kind of surreal as you can see on my 4K video linked below (word of advice: wear crampons to hike along the icy trail if you’re visiting in wintertime).
+Seljalandsfoss is unique in the sense that one can actually walk behind the waterfall, which is kind of surreal as you can see on my 4K video linked below (word of advice: wear crampons to hike along the icy trail if you’re visiting in wintertime).
 On the other hand, Skógafoss is unique for its accessibility.
 Simply park your vehicle and walk across the flat field to admire one of the biggest waterfalls in the country.

 On my first night at Kirkjubæjarklaustur, I set out to look for the Northern Lights.
 Meteorological conditions were predicted to be excellent: new moon, clear skies, and a high Kp index; so I drove to a remote area with almost zero light pollution on the outskirts of Vatnajökull National Park.

 My initial encounter with Aurora Borealis was as magical as I had hoped.
 The light show started in earnest close to 10pm and intensified throughout the night.
-It was simply mesmerizing to gaze at the dancing lights painting the night sky with shades of green and purple traces for hours on end.
+It was simply mesmerizing to gaze at the dancing lights painting the night sky with shades of green and purple for hours on end.

-I repeated the experience on the next two nights trying different camera settings each time, and eventually choosing to shoot at f/2.8, 5sec, and ISO 6400 using a 24mm lens.
+I repeated the experience on the next two nights trying out different camera settings each time, and eventually choosing to shoot at f/2.8, 5sec, and ISO 6400 using a 24mm lens.
 The timelapse video linked below shows the results from using those camera settings.
-Having heard from people who visited Iceland without getting to see the Northern Lights, I couldn’t believe how incredibly lucky I was to witness them three nights in a row!
+Having heard from people who visited Iceland without getting a chance to see the Northern Lights, I couldn’t believe how incredibly lucky I was to witness them three nights in a row!

 For Next Time